Why is my first bill so high?

 Check the date range under “Prorated Charges from Prior Month”.
 It’s possible to have nearly two months worth of charges on your first bill.

-Required State and Federal Charges.
+For phone services only: Required State and Federal Charges.
 Truth-In-Billing laws require ATC to itemize your statement, enabling you to see every state and federal surcharge assessed.
 The following charges are required for landline telephone service: End User Access Charge, Emergency 911, Idaho Universal Service Charge, Idaho Telephone Service Assistance Charge, Federal Universal Service Charge, and Federal Taxes.

 Related Topics